-A Gram is Not A Weight!
+A Gram Is Not a Weight!
 Weight vs. Mass Measurement

-GramA gram is a mass measurement not a weight.
+A gram is a mass measurement not a weight.
 Mass is the measurement of matter an object contains while weight is the gravitational pull the earth has on an object.
 Mass is important to measure because it will measure the amount of force it will take to move the object.
 Mass is often measured by measuring an unmeasured object with standardized forms of measurements such as milligrams, grams and kilograms.
-This is important to measure raw materials, food-stuffs (grains, flour, etc.), and products to ensure the shipment is accurate and can be used reliably.
+This is important to measure raw materials, food ingredients (grains, flour, etc.), and additional products to ensure the shipment is accurate and can be used reliably.

 History

-Gram is a measurement of mass used in the metric system.
+A gram is a measurement of mass used in the metric system.
 The metric system replaced the gravet system in the 1600s.
 The metric system was originally adopted in France and its popularity grew in Europe and eventually almost all over the world.

 Uses